Environmental Justice Concerns Loom Over Rail Merger - Houston Forward Times

 Unfortunately, it seems for the time being that my hopes for racial justice amid this railroad super-merger were misplaced.
 To understand the source of my disappointment, look no further than the location of the public hearings scheduled by the Surface Transportation Board.

+First off, there are only a handful – four in fact – of in-person hearings actually occurring along the proposed route, which immediately disenfranchises millions of minority voices from being able to voice their concerns directly to the decision makers.
+And there are no hearings in Michigan, although the merger would bring 50 percent more traffic through parts of the state that already struggle with air quality issues as well as a new intermodal facility for Detroit whose air quality was recently graded as failing by the American Lung Association.
+Similarly other prominent areas up and down the rail line, such as Minneapolis, who would see a significant uptick in dangerous oil trains rolling through its downtown, were skipped by the federal regulators.

+Maybe the most of egregious decision by the STB was the location of its hearing in Texas.

-In Texas, Harris County Precinct One is home to more than a million residents living in Houston and nearby unincorporated communities.
-It’s one of the most heavily populated communities on the route of the proposed merger between Canadian Pacific and Kansas City Southern, and also a handful of “non-attainment” areas along the route.
-Non-attainment areas are those deemed by the federal government to exceed allowable thresholds for certain environmental pollutants.
+In the Lone Star state, Harris County Precinct One is home to more than a million residents living in Houston and nearby unincorporated communities.
+It’s one of the most heavily populated communities on the route of the proposed merger between Canadian Pacific and Kansas City Southern, and also one a handful of “non-attainment” areas along the route.
+(Non-attainment areas are those deemed by the federal government to exceed allowable thresholds for certain environmental pollutants.)
 If approved, Precinct One residents would see about eight additional freight trains moving through their community every day.
 Those trains would bring in tow more than just freight.
-They’d also bring all the problems I articulated in my last piece: emissions, dirty air, delayed rail crossings, longer commutes, slower emergency response times, and more.
+They’d also bring all the problems I articulated in my last piece: emissions, dirty air, delayed rail crossings, longer commutes, slower emergency response time, and more.

 Precinct One is no stranger to dirty commerce.
 And while most would agree that a certain amount of pollution is unavoidable in an economy like ours, the fact of the matter is that this corner of Harris County has already carried more than its share of the weight associated with growth and gains in the broader economy.